code42/developer.code42.com/source/index.html.md

 | [Py42](#py42) | Python library | Custom scripting | Moderate | Moderate
 | [Code42 CLI](#code42-command-line-interface) | Command Line | Prebuilt, out-of-the-box scripts | Least | Least

-Be sure to also check out our guides for common use cases in the top menu.

 ## REST API